norbybaru/laravel-passwordless-authentication/README.md

 ![PASSWORDLESS-AUTH](./loginlink.png)
 # LARAVEL PASSWORDLESS AUTHENTICATION
-Laravel Passwordless Authentication with Magic Link.
+Laravel Passwordless Authentication using Magic Link.

-This package allows authentication via email link.
-It removes the need for users to provide password to authenticate but rely on user email address to send them a login link to their inbox to follow to authenticate user securely.
+This package enables authentication through email links, eliminating the requirement for users to input passwords for authentication.
+Instead, it leverages the user's email address to send a login link to their inbox.
+Users can securely authenticate by clicking on this link.
+It's important to note that the package does not include a user interface for the authentication page; it assumes that the application's login page will be custom-built.
+Make sure to scaffold your login UI page accordingly to integrate seamlessly with this package.

 **PS.
 Email provider must be setup correctly and working to email magic link to authenticate user**